AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/getting-started/email-settings/add-identity.md

 Add an identity when you have multiple email addresses to send from.

-1. Click the Settings icon.
+1. Click the [!UICONTROL Settings] icon.

 1. Click **[!UICONTROL Email Settings]**.